lfelizon/https-github.com-avih75-PickerFieldsControl/details.md

    * ipdate 1.1.315, i added Behaviour parameter - to give it more oprtion
     - Auto : fill automaticly if there is only one option

-# Deffine the extension in Azure DevOps
+# Define the extension in Azure DevOps

 There is ten Inputs parameters, four of them are optional.
 Control Name    : this is the name of the control (you can put more then one in work item),